The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 5. Vehicle Routing Problem with Profits (VRPP)

-In a delivery business, each customer is associated with a known profit and the objective of vehicle routing problem with profits is to determine the optimal set of routes to reach customers while maximizing the total profit.
+In a delivery business, each customer is associated with a known profit and the objective of the vehicle routing problem with profits is to determine the optimal set of routes to reach customers while maximizing the total profit.
 Again, this problem is NP-hard and formulated as MILP.
 Delivering high-value goods or services is one of the applications of VRPP.

 6. Vehicle Routing Problem with Multiple Trips (VRPMT)